mitodl/unified-ecommerce/README.md

 ### Interstitial Debug Mode

 You can set `MITOL_UE_PAYMENT_INTERSTITIAL_DEBUG` to control whether or not the checkout interstitial page displays additional data and waits to submit or not.
 By default, this tracks the `DEBUG` setting (so it should be off in production, and on in local testing).

+### Webhook Retry

+The events system will attempt to ping integrated systems via a webhook when orders hit certain states (such as completed or refunded).
+You can control how this works with these settings:

+- `MITOL_UE_WEBHOOK_RETRY_MAX` - Max number of attempts to make to hit a webhook.
+Defaults to 4.
+- `MITOL_UE_WEBHOOK_RETRY_COOLDOWN` - How long to wait between retrying, in seconds.
+Defaults to 60 seconds.

+The retry happens if the request times out, returns an HTTP error, or returns a connection error.
+If the webhook isn't configured with a URL, if it returns non-JSON data or a redirect loop, or some other error happens, the system _will not_ retry the webhook and an error message will be emitted to that effect.
+Similarly, if it falls out the end of the available retries it will also emit an error message and stop.

 ### Running the app in a notebook